 Quickstart: Create a Sandbox via API¶

-This walkthrough covers the full sandbox lifecycle using curl: create a VM, wait for it, run a command, copy files, and delete it.
+This walkthrough covers the full sandbox lifecycle: create a VM, run a command, copy files, and delete it.
 It assumes Slicer is already installed and running.

 Set up a host group¶

 Create a host group with count: 0 so no VMs are pre-allocated.
-The API will create them on demand.
+The API creates them on demand.

 slicer new sandbox \